Fáilte a Chur Roimh an Tir Chlainn Domhnaill Oighreachd

 Traditional Clan Donald History

 Many histories of the Highlands ignored or misinterpreted Celtic culture in order to justify the British government's punitive actions against the Highlanders.
 In 1978 Donald J. Macdonald compiled a beautiful history of Clan Donald that used the oldest surviving 14th-17th century Gaelic documents to traverse the treacherous, boggy moor that centuries of misinformation had created.
 In the introduction to his work, Donald J. Macdonald gave considerable attention to the legend of Cú chulainn (Gaelic = Chulainn's hound) the most famous of the ancient Celtic champions.
-He explained that legend's significance to Clan Donald and why it is important for us to study these legends.
+He explained the legend's significance to Clan Donald and how these legends can help us understand our ancestors.
 They provide a window into our ancestors' Celtic crofts and an ear to the songs sung on their galleys where genealogy, cultural values, and their life's ambitions were planted in the fertile minds of the young.
 We live in an age of more knowledge being available to more people than ever before.
 With modern Internet resources literally at our fingertips we have greater opportunity to study the original documents than any previous generation.
 This web site provides links to Donald J. Macdonald's original sources and other ancient Gaelic texts so you may study it out for yourself and come to your own conclusions.

 An underlined, brown word indicates a link to additional information concerning that word at another web site or another page of this web site (i.e. clicking on the word tartan will take you to the "Tartan Gallery" within this web site).
 Then you just click the back arrow at the top of your screen to return to the page you were reading.